olimorris/hledger-forecast/README.md

     hledger -f transactions.journal -f forecast.journal

+where:

-where `transactions.journal` might be your bank transactions (your "actuals") and `forecast.journal` is the file generated with the `-o` option from above (your "forecast").
+- `transactions.journal` might be your bank transactions (your "_actuals_")
+- `forecast.journal` is the generated forecast file

 ### A simple config file